vedantlohan247/vedant_phase2/picoctf/Binary_Exp.md

 picoCTF{7h3_cu570m3r_15_n3v3r_SEGFAULT_63191ce6}
 ^C
 ```
-Now the choice for patrick was  `Gr%114d_Cheese` because of the `%114d`, it makes a very long int and that in neseccary to pass the function check
+Now the choice for patrick was  `Gr%114d_Cheese` because of the `%114d`, it makes a very long int and that is neseccary to pass the function check
 ```c
 int count = printf(choice1);
         if (count > 2 * BUFSIZE) {